-Irish citizens by naturalisation are also liable to lose their nationality if they acquire the citizenship of another country unless the acquisition of the citizenship is due to marriage (again, by withdrawal, not lapse).
+Irish citizens by naturalisation are also liable to lose their nationality if they acquire the citizenship of another country unless the acquisition is involuntary (again, by withdrawal, not lapse).
 Thus, the LWIT05 score for Ireland is:

-0 + 0.25 (procedure is withdrawal) + 0.25 (acquisition due to marriage is exempt) = 0.5
+0 + 0.25 (procedure is withdrawal) + 0.25 (only if Irish citizenship has been acquired by naturalisation, registration or declaration) + 0.25 (only if acquisition of other citizenship is voluntary) = 0.75.